I believe personal growth is not only a choice – it’s a lifestyle.

 Or maybe you’re just tired from all that work drama.

-I’ve been there many times and I know how demotivating it feels.
+I’ve been there many times and I know how demotivating that feels.

-If you’re in that moment now, you keep that chin up pretty!
+If you’re in the same situation right now, you keep that chin up!

 Things can be changed quite quickly if you start taking even the smallest, teeny tiny action to change the way you see things.

 They motivate you to move forward.